stujo/photography-depth-of-field/README.md

 # What We'll Explore

 * How do we See Things?
-* How does an image form in a Camera?
+* How does an Image form in a Camera?
 * What is Focus?
 * What is Depth of Field?
 * What is an Aperture?